Features¶

 - Installation: How to install OTAnalytics on different operating systems

-- Usage UI: Detailed guide on how to use the graphical user interface
+- Usage GUI: Detailed guide on how to use the graphical user interface

 Most of the code is developed by the OpenTrafficCam contributors (based on Python libraries like NumPy, pandas, tkinter and PyAV).